keras-team/keras-hub/API_DESIGN.md

 collaboration with core TensorFlow or TensorFlow Text.
 KerasNLP is a python-only library.

+## Use tf.data for text preprocessing and augmentation

+In general, our preprocessing tools should be runnable inside a [tf.data](https://www.tensorflow.org/guide/data) pipeline, and any augmentation to training data should be dynamic--runnable on the fly during training rather than precomputed.

+We should design our preprocessing workflows with tf.data in mind, and support both batched and unbatched data as input to preprocessing layers.

-## Multi-lingual support
+## Prioritize multi-lingual support

 We strive to keep KerasNLP a friendly and useful library for speakers of all languages.
-In general, prefer designing workflows that are language agnostic, and do not involve details (e.g. stemming) that need to be rewritten per-language.
+In general, prefer designing workflows that are language agnostic, and do not involve logic (e.g. stemming) that need to be rewritten per-language.

 It is OK for new workflows to not come with of the box support for all